Disputes can be resolved personally or with mediation, but sometimes legal action may be required.

 Who can help?

-Call the SA Elder Abuse Prevention phone line on 1800 372 310 if you are concerned about yourself or someone you know who is at risk of, or experiencing, abuse by someone they should be able to trust.
+Contact the Adult Safeguarding Unit by calling the SA Elder Abuse Prevention phone line on 1800 372 310 if you are concerned about yourself or someone you know who is at risk of, or experiencing, abuse by someone they should be able to trust.

 The Catalyst Foundation provides information about legal and consumer issues.